0800 0567 253

 What do I need to join?

-As well as having a keen interest in the subject area, learners will need to possess GCSE grade 3 in both English and Maths.
+As well as having a keen interest in the subject area, learners will need to possess GCSE grade 3 and 4 in English and Maths.
 Learners will need to be committed, punctual and demonstrate an enthusiasm for learning and taking on new ideas and skills.
 Ideally, learners will have completed a Level 1 qualification in carpentry or be able to demonstrate knowledge of the trade and complete a skills assessment.

 Maths & English